analogcode/Swift-Radio-Pro/README.md

 - Volume slider does not work in Simulator, only in device.
 This appears to be an Xcode issue.
 - Radio stations in demo are for demonstration purposes only.
+- The App works better in devices than it does in the Simulator.
 - For a production product, you may want to swap out the MPMoviePlayerController for a more robust streaming library/SDK (with stream stitching, interruption handling, etc).
 - Uses Meng To's [Spring](https://github.com/MengTo/Spring) library for animation, making it easy experiment with different UI/UX animations
 - SwiftyJSON & Spring are included in the repo to get you up & running quickly.
 It's on the roadmap to utilize CocoaPods in the future.